-The interpreter’s degree is knowledge-based.
+The interpreter degree is knowledge-based.
 The education is based on four key areas of expertise:

-In addition to these, multimodal interaction competence, technology competence and international competence are Humak’s cross-cutting competence objectives in Bachelor’s degree Interpreting.
+In addition to these, technology use and development for the needs of interpreters and customers, multimodal interaction competence, and international competence are Humak’s competence areas.

 Our interpreting and linguistic degree produces interpreters who are experts in interpretation, translation, human interaction and linguistic accessibility.
 Our graduates are experts who can act as interpreters for deaf people of different ages and for sign language clients in a variety of multilingual and multicultural operating environments.